adobe-type-tools/psautohint/doc/AC.md

 ## Background

-AC was written by Bill Paxton over eight years ago.
+AC was written by Bill Paxton.
 Originally, it was integrated with the font editor, FE, but Bill extracted the hinting code so it could run independently and would be easier to maintain.

 ## Input

-AC reads a character outline in encrypted bez file format.
-The fontinfo file is also read to get alignment zone information, the list of H,V counter characters, the list of auxiliary H,V stem values, and whether or not flex can be added to a character.
+AC reads a glyph outline in bez format.
+The fontinfo data is also read to get alignment zone information, the list of H,V counter glyphs, the list of auxiliary H,V stem values, and whether or not flex can be added to a glyph.

-As the bez file is read a doubly linked-list is created that contains the path element information, e.g. coordinates, path type (moveto, curveto...), etc.
+As the bez data is read a doubly linked-list is created that contains the path element information, e.g. coordinates, path type (moveto, curveto...), etc.

 ## Setup

-The following initial setup and error checking is done after a character is read:
+The following initial setup and error checking is done after a glyph is read:

-1. Calculate the character bounding box to find the minimum and maximum x, y values.
-Supposedly, the very minimum hinting a character will get is its bounding box values.
+1. Calculate the glyph bounding box to find the minimum and maximum x, y values.
+Supposedly, the very minimum hinting a glyph will get is its bounding box values.

 2. Check for duplicate subpaths.